 DataPro Assistant

 DataPro Assistant is an interactive tool designed to guide users through key aspects of data protection and privacy.
 With its user-friendly interface, it provides personalized support to help individuals better understand and manage their digital security in an ever-evolving online environment.
-Available language: the interface is available in both English and German, while it can also handle questions in any language, providing greater flexibility and accessibility for users worldwide.
+It can handle questions in any language, providing greater flexibility and accessibility for users worldwide.

 In development